-A. Purpose.
-The purpose of this section is to provide adequate services and facilities appropriate to the scale and type of development.

-B. Applicability.
-This section applies to all development where installation, extension or improvement of water, wastewater, or private utilities is required to serve the development or use of the subject property.

-C. General Standards.

-1. The design and construction of all improvements within existing and proposed rights-ofway and easements, all improvements to be maintained by the city, and all improvements for which city approval is required shall conform to the Newberg public works design and construction standards and require a public improvements permit.

-2. The location, design, installation and maintenance of all utility lines and facilities shall be carried out with minimum feasible disturbances of soil and site.
-Installation of all proposed public and private utilities shall be coordinated by the developer and be approved by the city to ensure the orderly extension of such utilities within public right-ofway and easements.
+- A. Purpose.
+The purpose of this section is to provide adequate services and facilities appropriate to the scale and type of development. - B. Applicability.
+This section applies to all development where installation, extension or improvement of water, wastewater, or private utilities is required to serve the development or use of the subject property. - C. General Standards. - 1.
+The design and construction of all improvements within existing and proposed rights-of-way and easements, all improvements to be maintained by the city, and all improvements for which city approval is required shall conform to the Newberg public works design and construction standards and require a public improvements permit. - 2.
+The location, design, installation and maintenance of all utility lines and facilities shall be carried out with minimum feasible disturbances of soil and site.
+Installation of all proposed public and private utilities shall be coordinated by the developer and be approved by the city to ensure the orderly extension of such utilities within public right-ofway and easements. - D. Standards for Water Improvements.

-Finding: The applicant has shown that the proposed improvements are located within the 60-feet of right-of-way for the major collector street meeting the City's Public Works Design and Construction Standards.
-Additionally, the public utilities were designed with the intent to minimize soil and site disturbance as feasible.
-All construction of utilities will be coordinated with the City.
-This standard is met.

-D. Standards for Water Improvements.
 All development that has a need for water service shall install the facilities pursuant to the requirements of the city and all of the following standards.
-Installation of such facilities shall be coordinated with the extension or improvement of necessary wastewater and stormwater facilities, as applicable.

-1. All developments shall be required to be linked to existing water facilities adequately sized to serve their intended area by the construction of water distribution lines, reservoirs and pumping stations which connect to such water service facilities.
-All necessary easements required for the construction of these facilities shall be obtained by the developer and granted to the city pursuant to the requirements of the city.

-2. Specific location, size and capacity of such facilities will be subject to the approval of the director with reference to the applicable water master plan.
+Installation of such facilities shall be coordinated with the extension or improvement of necessary wastewater and stormwater facilities, as applicable. - 1.
+All developments shall be required to be linked to existing water facilities adequately sized to serve their intended area by the construction of water distribution lines, reservoirs and pumping stations which connect to such water service facilities.
+All necessary easements required for the construction of these facilities shall be obtained by the developer and granted to the city pursuant to the requirements of the city. - 2.
+Specific location, size and capacity of such facilities will be subject to the approval of the director with reference to the applicable water master plan.
 All water facilities shall conform with city pressure zones and shall be looped where necessary to provide adequate pressure and fire flows during peak demand at every point within the system in the development to which the water facilities will be connected.
 Installation costs shall remain entirely the developer's responsibility.

-Finding: The applicant's plans incorrectly indicate that there is an existing 12-inch water line in S River Street.
-The correct size of the existing water line in S River Street is 6-inches.
-Domestic water service is being shown to the development via a 1.5-inch water meter.
-The applicant is also showing an FDC, double check valve, public fire hydrant, and a 6-inch diameter fire water line.
-Because the applicant has not submitted fire flow calculations, the applicant is required to submit fire flow calculations to show that the existing and proposed service is adequate prior to the issuance of the Public Improvement Permit.

-This standard will be verified to have been met with the adherence to the condition of approval.

-3. The design of the water facilities shall take into account provisions for the future extension beyond the development to serve adjacent properties, which, in the judgment of the city, cannot be feasibly served otherwise.
+- 3. The design of the water facilities shall take into account provisions for the future extension beyond the development to serve adjacent properties, which, in the judgment of the city, cannot be feasibly served otherwise. - 4.
+Design, construction and material standards shall be as specified by the director for the construction of such public water facilities in the city.